soda480/progress1bar/README.md

 #### [example2](https://github.com/soda480/progress1bar/tree/master/examples/example2.py)

-Configure `ProgressBar` to display the item that is currently being processd by setting the `alias` attribute, specify fill dictionary parameter to ensure the progress bar digits are displayed uniformly:
+Configure `ProgressBar` to display an alias for the item that is currently being processd by setting the `alias` parameter, specify fill dictionary parameter to ensure the progress bar digits are displayed uniformly:

 <details><summary>Code</summary>